qw2273/Learning-to-Use-Git/README.md

 - pull changes from those repositories and push changes to them
 * `git pull remote-name branch-name`: gets everything in branch in the remote repository identified by `remote` and merges it into the current `branch` of your local repository.
 `git push remote-name branch-name`: push to branch by adding to stage first.

+## Pull Request:
+** Once you're satisfied with your work, you can open a pull request to merge the changes in the current branch (the head branch) into another branch (the base branch).
+For more information, see "About pull requests."